georgefang13/STRIDE_nRF_CustomBleProfile/README.md

 6. Select Alt + F7 to rebuild after your changes: ensure your output has no warnings

 ## Programming the Firmware
-1. Select F5 (Debug -> Go) to program the application to your dev board (it should be plugged in), and then debugging will begin
+1. Select F5 (Debug -> Go) to program the application to your dev board (it should be plugged in), and then debugging will begin.
+You will have to select the Play button (or F5 again) to begin the code execution, though, since the debugger breaks just ahead of the main method each time.
     * ![Stackframe](images/blinky_debug_stackframe.png)
     * Notice a call stack frame appears - you can select the Pause icon to pause execution and the disassembled code appears on the left hand side
     * ![Disassembly](images/blinky_disassembly.png)
     * And the Play icon resumes execution
     * ![Resume](images/blinky_resume.png)

+## Enabling NRF_LOG_INFO Prints
+To enable printing debug data to the terminal via the NRF_LOG_INFO statements:
+1. Open sdk_config.h
+2. Search for NRF_LOG_BACKEND_RTT_ENABLED and make sure its value is set to 1.
+3. Rebuild your project and begin debugging again - debug statements should work now.

 ## Communicating with the Kit: RTT
 RTT is natively supported by SES, so it's a simple method of communicating with your development kit